Friday, December 26, 2025

 Kiddie Black Belts and Commercialized Dojos aren't Hard Training Environments

+These programs omitted any and all rigorous standards.
 They bypassed real training time by conveniently watering down the art, substituting endless belt ceremonies, paperwork, and snack breaks.
 Instead of hours drilling basics like proper ukemi, kihon-ippon kumite, or tanden-driven force generation, these fantasy factories prioritize "graduations" every three months—complete with cake and photo ops—to keep revenue flowing.

 Fast-track black belt programs in Taekwondo rose in the 1980s due to aggressive commercialization of dojos in the U.S., where owners shifted from traditional training to business models emphasizing quick promotions for revenue.
-Many U.S. TKD schools and McDojos targeted kids with "fast-track" poom (junior black belt) paths, promising ranks in 12-18 months via simplified poomsae, basic kicks, and board breaks rather than full sparring or self-defense depth.
+Many U.S. TKD schools and McDojos targeted kids with "fast-track" poom/junior black belt paths, promising ranks in 12-18 months via simplified poomsae, basic kicks, and board breaks rather than full sparring or self-defense depth.
 Parents signed these contracts locking in fees, cementing these “schools” as profit-driven and not merit-based.

 True Path to Shodan